Five Gurus of Yoga Teacher Training in India

 Along the way, you accept your body’s shape-shifting to it’s surroundings.

-Your foreign environment molds you– injury happens, bad diets take form (aka carb-loading for lack of veggies), India initiates you with horrible toilet habits.
+Your foreign environment molds you– injury happens, bad diets take form (aka carb-loading for lack of veggies) or horrible toilet habits, which come with getting sick in Mother India.

 But good things come from it as well.

-Focusing on the distant speckle of a goat herder and his pack as I gain my upright balance in Uttitha Padangustasana or absorbing the soft murmur of Tibetans chanting on their early morning prayer walks.
+Focusing on the distant speckle of a goat herder and his pack as I gain my upright balance in Uttitha Padangustasana or absorbing the soft murmur of Tibetans chanting on their early morning prayer walks, as I follow silently behind them… are all peaceful ways of “finding center” and living within the grace of Dharamsala.

-There are three fruit sellers (2 Indian and 1 Tibetan) I go to, depending on whose charging more or sold me bad fruits last.
-I try to go to the Tibetan seller more to give him and his community the business, but he doesn’t have as much stock as the Indians.
+There are three fruit sellers I visit at least three times a week (two Indian and one Tibetan).
+Who I visit, depends upon who is charging more or sold me bad fruits the last around.
+(I try to go to the Tibetan seller more to give him and his community the business, but he doesn’t have as much stock as the Indians.)

 And thunder storms… oh, how they howl and boom with rabid ferocity, only to pitter-patter and clear up the next day, releasing a mountain full of yellow butterflies!